JordanFrecon/jordanfrecon.github.io/_posts/2022-06-24-experiment-development-model.md.md

 6. **Review**: retrieving and analyzing the experimental results

 In a nutshell, my work method is the following.
 I will always keep a copy locally on my computer to develop, prepare and test the experimental settings.
 All along, I will use GitHub to control the versions.
-Once all is set up, I will make update the latest toolbox to GitHub.
+Once all is set up, I will update the latest toolbox to GitHub.
 Then, I will retrieve the toolbox from GitHub on all the remote servers that I am planning to use for performing the experiments.
 Finally, I will retrieve the results from the distant servers in order to be analyzed locally.